marcusoftnet/marcusoftnet.github.io/_posts/2015-05-05-supertest-verify-in-database-after-ended-request.md

 <code>yield</code> can only be used in a generator function.
 A generator function is denoted with an asterisk and has to be called by some one that asks for the <code>.next</code> value it returns. <code>mocha</code> doesn't do that.
 You can try by adding an asterisk at <code>.end(function *(){</code> but it will just hang the test.

 This is where [co](https://github.com/tj/co) can help us. co is a little tool that simply brings:

-<blockquote cite="https://github.com/tj/co">Generator based control flow goodness for nodejs and the browser, using promises, letting you write non-blocking code in a nice-ish way</blockquote>
+<blockquote>Generator based control flow goodness for nodejs and the browser, using promises, letting you write non-blocking code in a nice-ish way</blockquote>

 Yes, exactly.
 I don't get that either.
 Still.
 But I think I can use it.
 Because basically it means that you can wrap a generator function with <code>co</code> and then execute the co function as a *normal* function.